 Click for Today’s Readings

-Here is a playlist of music that is focused on preparation with Advent songs found online.
+Here is a playlist of music that is focused on the celebration of Christmas with songs found online.
 Consider more meditative instrumental music for the playlist as well.
-Listening to this music in the car or while making dinner can balance the excitement and bustle of December.
-As much joy as we have for the coming of Christ, we still wait in hope for something more, and music can help us be present to that reality.
+Listening to this music in the car or while making dinner can balance the excitement and bustle of December and January.
+As we celebrate with Joy Emmanuel, God with us, music can help us be present to that reality.

 © 2021 USCCB, additional text by Liturgy Training Publications.
 800-933-1800 and Kathryn Ball-Boruff.
 Permission to publish was granted by the Archdiocese of Chicago on February 9, 2021.